rafaelbeckel/explorations/artwork/generative/nannou/particle_system_2/README.md

 I might try to build something similar in Wgpu as well, to get familiar with the graphics ecosystem in Rust.

 Sounds like a plan.
 Let's go!

+### Note:

+After digging, I found out that the tutorial uses the lib `vulkanalia` instead of `vulkano`.
+It would make the boilerplate required to reach to my "Hello Triangle" much higher, so I will stick with `vulkano` and try to find another resource.